Apply to College

 Explore your options.
 There are many different types of colleges in Oregon and across the country.
 Consider what would be a good fit and make a list of three to five colleges that you are interested in.

 Application deadlines vary by college.
 Some colleges offer the opportunity to apply early.
 Other colleges have don’t have a firm deadline; you can apply at any point before a term starts.
+If you are transferring colleges, there may a different deadline than for first-year students.

 This also means that colleges may let you know whether you have been accepted at different times.
 Some colleges might let you know right away; others may wait until the spring even if you apply in the fall.